John

 John is a stunning, lyrical re-imagining of John the Apostle in the final years of his life.
 Now a frail, blind old man, John lives in exile on the desolate island of Patmos with a small group of his disciples.
 Together the group has endured their banishment, but after years awaiting Christ’s return, fissures form within their faith.

-John is an ambitious and provocative novel about the last surviving apostle and a powerful look at faith and how it lives and dies in the hearts of men.
+An ambitious and provocative novel about the last surviving apostle and a powerful look at faith and how it lives and dies in the hearts of men.

 Read Niall's notes on John on the View from Kiltumper Blog page.